 How can I improve my credit score rating for a mortgage?

-A higher credit score will be considered favourable when applying for a mortgage, you should do what you can to improve your credit score rating.
+A higher credit score will be considered favourable when applying for a mortgage, you should do what you can to improve your credit score rating to an average credit score.
 There are many ways to do this but at the very least, you should:

 - Check your credit reports for any mistakes.
 If any errors are spotted, contact the relevant credit bureaus that hold the incorrect information.

 - Reduce your credit card balances and other debt.

 - Pay off any outstanding debt if it is feasible to do so, such as your student loan conventional loans, and credit card debt.

 - Pay all of your bills on time, including your utility bills and mobile phone bills.